brtriver/slim3-anonymous-class/README.md

 License
 -------

-DateRange is licensed under the MIT license.
+slim3-anonymous-class is licensed under the MIT license.